Teriyaki Chicken Meal Prep Bowls – Easy, Wholesome & Customizable

 2. Add cornstarch and cold water to a small bowl and whisk until no lumps are left.

-3. Add cornstarch slurry to an oven-proof baking dish, soy sauce, mirin, ginger, garlic, honey, and whisk until well combined.
+3. Add cornstarch slurry to an oven-proof baking dish, soy sauce, real mirin, ginger, garlic, honey and whisk until well combined.

 4. Add chicken breasts to teriyaki sauce and place in the hot oven for approximately 25 minutes or until the chicken has an internal temperature of 155F.
 (Internal temperature will rise to 165F during resting time).